-Split boat tours or trips are the best and most exciting ways to experience all the best and top sights Croatia and the Dalmatian coastline has to offer!
+Split boat tours or trips are the best and most exciting ways to experience Croatia and its top sights like Blue Cave, Blue Lagoon, Hvar and Pakleni Islands!

 City of Split was founded by the Greek Colony and Aspálathos it is estimated that, it was founded around the 2nd or 3rd century BC and it flourished as settlement around the year 650 CE, later it became a Byzantine City as well.
 Later however it was in a struggle between the King of Hungary and Venice.

 The city has surely seen a lot thru its history, such as the Ottoman empire, Napoleon the Hapsburg Monarchy, Austro-Hungary then annexed by Italy and reoccupied by Germany soon after to later be part of Croatia in Yugoslavia and after the collapse of Yugoslavia in 1991 to a city in today's modern Croatia, and we can all agree that big part of history did leave a impression on the city as the years pass.

 On of the most nutritious places to see in Split would have to be Diocletian's Palace which construction was started in 293 CE by the Roman Emperor Diocletian.

 It is was built much like a Roman military fortress with 200 meter long walls and the whole palace covers an area of 38,000 m²!

 Locals in Split like to call the Split "the most beautiful city in the world" as it has become a very interesting destination for tourists all over the world.
 If you choose the city of Split, as your base, we will be happy to have you here and we are sure it will be a memorable experience for you because we don’t only offer Split sightseeing tours, but Split boat tours and Split transfers as well!

 But you need to find out what you can see in Split before you come here!

 Recreation of the palace upon its completion in 305 EC by Ernest Hébrard